-The Company's cash flow may be directly affected by changes to royalty regimes.
-The Governments of Alberta and Saskatchewan receive royalties on the production of hydrocarbons from lands in which they respectively own the mineral rights.
-The royalty rate that Cenovus is charged on its oil sands production is determined based on the Canadian dollar equivalent price of West Texas Intermediate ("WTI"), and therefore increases in WTI or decreases in the CDN\$/US\$ exchange rate could significantly increase its royalties, which may have a negative impact on the Company's business, financial conditions, results of operations and cash flow.
+The Corporation's cash flow may be directly affected by changes to royalty regimes.
+The governments of Alberta and Saskatchewan receive royalties on the production of hydrocarbons from lands in which they respectively own the mineral rights.
+The royalty rate that Cenovus is charged on its oil sands production is determined based on the Canadian dollar equivalent price of West Texas Intermediate ("WTI"), and therefore increases in WTI or decreases in the CDN\$/US\$ exchange rate could significantly increase its royalties, which may have a negative impact on the Corporation's business, financial conditions, results of operations and cash flow.
 There is also a mineral tax in each province levied on hydrocarbon production from lands to which the Crown does not own the mineral rights.
 The potential for changes in the royalty and mineral tax regimes applicable in the provinces Cenovus operates creates uncertainty relating to the ability to accurately estimate future Crown burdens.
-An increase in the royalty or mineral tax rates applicable in one or both provinces would reduce the Company's earnings and could make, in the respective province, future capital expenditures or existing operations uneconomic.
-A material increase in royalties or mineral taxes may reduce the value of Cenovus's associated asserts.